 The government is seriously considering to reduce the number of public sector banks (PSUs) from the existing 21 to 12 with a view to creating 3-4 global sized banks.
 The existing count of these banks can get reduced to 10-12 in the medium term, while there would be 3-4 banks of the size of State Bank of India (SBI) as per the 3 tier structure.
 However, regional centric banks like Andhra Bank and Punjab & Sind Bank would continue to exist as independent entities.
 The same will go with some mid-sized banks.
 Last month, the Union Finance Minister Arun Jaitley categorically stated that the government was actively working on the consolidation of PSUs.
 However, the minister refused to divulge details quoting price sensitive information as a reason.

 By virtue of the merger, SBI got into the hall of fame by making an entry into the list of 50 banks in the world.
-The bank’s customer count reached to 37 crores and added a vast network branches and ATMs that went up to 24,000 and 59,000, respectively.
+The merger has helped the bank take its customer count to 37 crores and add a vast network branches and ATMs that went up to 24,000 and 59,000, respectively.
 Humongous, isn’t it?
 So, how’s government going to execute a massive consolidation drive involving banks of different capital base?
 Let’s find out the answer now.